mariorodeghiero/resume/Readme.md

 > Florianópolis - Brazil
 > Apr 2013 - Jul 2014

-- ResponsiblefordeployingandmanagingtheDataCenterinfrastructureinhighavailabilityandmission-criticalenvironmentssuchasOracle Solaris servers DHCP, DNS, TFTP, LDAP, Cisco and Huawei routers, Switches (Cisco) and CMTS (Cisco, Arris, CasaSystem and Motorola), re- sponsible for the generation and distribution of DOCSIS (Broadband Internet, VOIP and Video On Demand) technology services to more than 170,000 customers in the cities of Florianópolis, São José and Palhoça.
+- Responsible for deploying and managing the DataCenter infrastructure in high availability and mission-critical environments such as Oracle Solaris servers DHCP, DNS, TFTP, LDAP, Cisco and Huawei routers, Switches (Cisco) and CMTS (Cisco, Arris, CasaSystem and Motorola), responsible for the generation and distribution of DOCSIS (Broadband Internet, VOIP and Video On Demand) technology services to more than 170,000 customers in the cities of Florianópolis, São José and Palhoça.
 Key activities include managing LAN and WAN routing (IPv4, IPv6, and NAT), BGP and OSPF, traffic balancing control, link management, monitoring, troubleshooting, network documentation, and support level 2 for operations in the state of Santa Catarina - Brazil, assisting, guiding and planning demands for Datacenter teams.

 #### Claro - América Móvil